pjborowiecki/CASH-CARDS-TDD-Java-Spring-Boot-REST-API/README.md

 - It's important to understand that any information returned from our application might be useful to a bad actor attempting to violate our application's security.
 For example: knowledge about actions that causes our application to crash -- a 500 INTERNAL_SERVER_ERROR.
 In order to avoid "leaking" information about our application, Spring Security has configured Spring Web to return a generic 403 FORBIDDEN in most error conditions.
 If almost everything results in a 403 FORBIDDEN response then an attacker doesn't really know what's going on.

+- Spring Security automatically configures your application to respond with best-practice settings for cache control and content-type fuzzing.
+It responds with secure headers for all requests (e.g., `X-Content-Type-Options: nosniff`, `X-Frame-Options: DENY`, and so on).

+- All requests require at least authentication by default, but `PUT`s, `POST`s, and `DELETE`s require a higher level of security to be allowed, such as adding a CSRF token.

 - Both `PUT` and `PATCH` can be used for updating, but they work in different ways.
 Essentially, `PUT` means “create or replace the complete record”, whereas `PATCH` means “update only some fields of the existing record” - in other words, a partial update.
 Partial updates free the client from having to load the entire record and then transmit the entire record back to the server.
 If the record is large enough, this can have a non-trivial impact on performance.

 - The HTTP standard doesn't specify whether the `POST` or `PUT` verb is preferred for a Create operation!
 However, if you need the server to return the URI of the created resource (or the data you use to construct the URI), then you must use `POST`.
 Alternatively, when the resource URI is known at creation time, you can use `PUT`.